Denver Negligent Security Lawyers

 Property owners have certain responsibilities to the people who lawfully come onto their premises or rent property from them.
 Among those legal responsibilities is providing security to protect people from crime.
 A landlord who rents a house to a tenant needs to provide new locks on doors and windows, at the very least.
 Similarly, a business is expected to provide adequate lighting and security features for customers and employees.

 - Property owners: The owner of a property is usually responsible for physical forms of security on that land and any buildings located there.
-For example, a hotel should provide locks on room windows and doors, and restrict access to customer’s rooms.
-They should also conduct thorough background checks of all employees.
+For example, a hotel should provide locks on room windows and doors, and restrict access to customers’ rooms.
+They should also conduct thorough background checks on all employees.
 In addition, stairs and other remote areas need to have proper lighting and security cameras.

 - Renters: Renters share a portion of the responsibility for guests’ safety.
 For example, if a renter notices that locks do not work properly, he needs to let the property owner know about it so they can be repaired or replaced.
 Additional locks or more elaborate features like cameras or motion-sensor lights might also be the responsibility of a renter rather than property owner.